idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/index.md

 # Introduction to Tensor Mechanics

-This tutorial aims to to guide new users through their first set of tensor mechanics simulations.
+This tutorial aims to guide new users through their first set of tensor mechanics simulations.
 We'll start with a minimal setup and work our way up in complexity to where this tutorial can hand off to the [Introduction to Contact](contact/tutorials/introduction/index.md optional=True).